5 STEPS TO GET BACK IN THE “ROUTINE”

 Our weeks collectively used to be filled with lunch dates, workouts at the gym, meetings, little league games, happy hours, time with friends and family, etc. No matter the situation, there seemed to always be something to do.

 The key is to make plans and keep them in front of you.
 Do it the night before.
-Write them out and post them daily to your bathroom mirror.
-This includes scheduling your workout time, your lunch time, and even your happy hour Zoom calls with friends.
+Write them out and post them daily on your bathroom mirror.
+This includes scheduling your beginners' workout time, your lunchtime, and even your happy hour Zoom calls with friends.

 Other ways to be prepared for the week ahead and stay on track: